SSX Tricky: Reception

 The PlayStation 2 (PS2) version received universal acclaim, and the GameCube (GC) and Xbox versions received favorable reviews, while the Game Boy Advance (GBA) version received average reviews according to Metacritic, a video game review aggregator.
 It was a runner-up in GameSpot's annual award categories for the best Xbox game and best alternative sports console game, losing to Halo: Combat Evolved and Tony Hawk's Pro Skater 3, respectively.

 Most reviews hesitated before calling the game a true sequel, since it shared a large amount of content with the original SSX, which was published in 2000, and all but two of the courses appear in the original.
 Peter Suclu reviewed the PS2 version of the game for Next Generation, rating it four stars out of five, and stated: "If you haven't played SSX, this is a must-buy, but if you already own the game, the full-price 'expansion pack' is hardly revolutionary."
 Reviews like that of IGN's Aaron Boulding complimented the added features, such as Uber tricks and rivalry with other boarders.
 Some reviewers, such as Shan Satterfield for GameSpot, thought that the improvements over the original were so good that SSX Tricky was billed as the best snowboarding game to date.
 IGN's Peer Schneider wrote: "Overall, the PS2 SSX Tricky delivers the best control setup for returning players, but if you've never played SSX before you might as well go for the best-looking and sounding version: SSX Tricky for Xbox."

 The voice acting, which included Lucy Liu, David Arquette, Macy Gray, Oliver Platt, and Billy Zane, was praised by reviewers, including GameSpy's Michael G. Moen, who commented that the use of celebrities like Liu helped bring the outrageous characters to life.
 The music system received much acclaim, as it was able to adapt to suit the situation.
 Each course had specific songs paired with it to match the mood and when riders reached maximum boost or were knocked down, the music reacted accordingly.
 The size of the environments, the detail of the graphics, and the trick system also received plenty of recognition from reviewers.
 In Japan, Famitsu gave it a score of 32 out of 40 for the GC version, 30 out of 40 for the PS2 version, and three sevens and one eight (29/40) for the Xbox version.

+During the 5th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated SSX Tricky for the "Console Sports" award.

 The PS2 version sold over 800,000 units worldwide, earning the Platinum status.
 In predicting the sales for the game, PSX Extreme said: "It's quite unfortunate if I do say so myself, because a AAA title like SSX Tricky won't be getting the sales it really deserves."
 SSX Tricky remains decades later one of the best games in the extreme sports genre.
 In 2016, IGN called it the 95th best PS2 game.
 The staff cited its improvements over its predecessor, including "flashier Uber moves".